 Born Nesta Robert Marley, he became known as the Ambassador of Third World for his music and sold over 75 million reggae albums worldwide.
 He died of cancer at Cedars of Lebanon Hospital in Miami, Florida.

 Although of mixed race, he identified as black and was a big supporter of the Back to Africa movement and the Rastafari movement.
 He put up posters of the Black Panthers and Che Guevara in the Wailers Soul Shack record store.

-He got married to Rita Marley on February 10, 1966 and they had five children together.
+He got married to Rita Marley on February 10, 1966 and they had three children together.
 He had a total of eleven children across all of his relationships.